mdlacasse/Owl/docker/README.md

 networks: {}
 ```
 This will run the service in a container.
 Just point your browser to http://localhost:8501 to access the `Owl` interface.
+Everything will run locally and safely through a container on your computer.

 #### Alternate running route
-Another route is run the container directly from the command line,
+Another route is to run the container directly from the command line,
 with the desired port mapping.

 ```shell